 📝 Post messages and react to members In addition to receiving messages, a bot can also post messages in channels it’s a member of.

 🎯 Make messages interactive with buttons When attached to a Slack app, bots can add interactive components (such as buttons) to messages that members can interact with.
 These interactive components trigger specific actions on your servers, so that you can perform certain tasks.
-Check out our blog to learn more.
+Take a look at our blog to learn more.

-Tip: You can rename bot users if you'd like.
-To do so, head to the app page in the App Directory.
-Find the bot's name, then click the pencil icon to enter a different one.
+Tip: You can rename bot users if you like.
+To do so, head over to the app’s page in the App Directory.
+Find the bot’s name, then click the pencil icon to enter a different one.

 Additional bot resources

-To learn more about building bots, check out our Slack API documentation.
+To learn more about building bots, take a look at our Slack API documentation.
 We also have a number of other handy resources to help you along the way: